Fop Smit: Towage service

 On 6 November 1842 Smit contracted with 47 Rotterdam shipowners and maritime insurers to build a steam tug and station it in Hellevoetsluis for towage work.
 The tug Kinderdijk was launched on 31 August 1843 and put in service by December of that year.
 By the time of his death in 1866 the company owned nine paddle steamer tugboats.
 The company would later become L. Smit & Co (L. from his son Leendert), and then became part of Smit International.

 Rederij Fop Smit & Co.

 Fop Smit also founded the famous Rederij Fop Smit & Co. in 1878.
 This managed a very busy shipping line from Rotterdam via Dordrecht to Gorinchem.

+Ships

+Koning Willem de Tweede was a cargo and passenger vessel built in the Smit shipyard in 8 December 1840, originally named Erfprinses van Oranje.
+It was wrecked off the South Australian coast in 1857.